Shayan-P/FaceExplore/README.md

 - create the folder `image-data` and store images in this folder.
 - run the nginx service in services folder to statically serve the images
 - run the backend in backend folder

+## dependencies

+- install docker and docker-compose for services

+## other

+- configure the port and domain of the application in nginx.conf (default is localhost:8888)